eomielan/file-sync/frontend/README.md

 # File Sync Frontend

-This project provides a React frontend interface for a file transfer application using a custom TCP-over-UDP protocol.
-The application allows users to send and receive files through a backend API.
+This project provides a React frontend interface for a file transfer application that supports file uploads and downloads through both a custom TCP-over-UDP protocol and AWS S3.
+The application allows users to send and receive files via a backend API, as well as upload and download files to and from an S3 bucket.

 ## Getting Started